medusa-project/marc-dates/README.md

 This gem parses MARC dates into `Time` objects.

-Notes:
+Formats supported by this gem were gleaned from a few 100,000 MARC records at one institution only.
+There are sure to be vast numbers of formats it can't parse.
+Nevertheless, the error rate on this data set is less than 1%.

+Development is governed by a Pareto distribution whereby 1% of formats will consume 99% of development effort.

-* MARC dates may contain a lot of information about ambiguities.
+MARC dates contain a lot of information about ambiguities.
 This is all lost during parsing, and any missing information is treated as zero.
-* The formats supported by this gem were gleaned from a few 100,000 MARC records at one institution only, and there are sure to be vast numbers of dates it can't parse.

 ## Installation